Biomonitoring B.C.

 • They are an important part of aquatic food webs

 The B.C.
-Ministry of Environment and Climate Change Strategy (ENV) works with Environment and Climate Change Canada (ECCC) to promote the nationally standardized Canadian Aquatic Biomonitoring Network (CABIN) approach.
-CABIN collects information about benthic macroinvertebrate communities and provides standard methods for collecting and analyzing data.
+Ministry of Environment and Parks collaborates with Environment and Climate Change Canada (ECCC) to develop and maintain biomonitoring tools in B.C. using the nationally standardized Canadian Aquatic Biomonitoring Network (CABIN) program.
+CABIN collections information about benthic macroinvertebrate communities to assess the ecological health of wadeable streams and provides standard methods for collecting and analyzing data.

-CABIN includes reference condition approach (RCA) models that are used to evaluate test sites where there are questions about the health of the aquatic ecosystem.
+An important feature of CABIN is the reference condition approach (RCA).
+The RCA uses predictive models to evaluate test sites where there are questions about the health of the aquatic ecosystem.
 The reference models are built with data collected from streams that are minimally affected by human activities.
 The models match test sites with similar reference streams and compare the structure of the benthic macroinvertebrate communities.
 The differences provide information about the effect of stressors within the test site’s watershed.
 There are currently 7 CABIN reference models in B.C.

 Reference site selection